 We investigated the impacts of these three main diet types on dog health.
 Guardians provided information about seven general indicators of health, and about the prevalence of 22 specific health disorders, as described previously.
 Similarly to our analysis of sex/neuter status, for the main dietary groups identified, we investigated associations between diet type and the seven general health indicators, using chi-squared tests, reporting test statistics and p-values.
 Where chi-squared results indicated the existence of significant differences, we provided effect size interpretations using the Cramer’s V statistic, with small, medium or large effects interpreted when V was close to 0.2, 0.5 and 0.8, respectively (Ferguson 2009).
 Where such significant differences existed, we then compared each main dietary group combination, calculating p-values.
 Where these indicated significant differences between dietary groups, we provided odds ratios, indicating relative differences in the likeliness of outcomes, between dietary groups.

 For most general health indicators, our data were categorical.
 However, opinions of health status were ordinal.
 These data were coded into levels 1 to 4 (indicating no health problems, up to seriously ill, respectively).
 We then used Kruskal-Wallis tests to explore differences between dietary groups.
 Dunn’s pairwise tests were carried out to explore differences within the three pairs of dietary comparisons, with the Bonferroni correction for multiple tests applied to p-values.

+When investigating the significance of the apparent association between diet and the number of disorders suffered by unwell dogs, we initially conducted an ANOVA test, including a test for homogeneity of variance.
+Finding a lack of homogeneity, we then conducted a Games-Howell post hoc comparison to test the significance of apparent differences, and calculated the effect size using eta squared (Cohen 1988).
+Cohen classifies .01 as a small effect, .06 as a medium effect and .14 as a large effect.

 As well as exploring associations between diets and the seven general health indicators, we also explored associations with the 22 specific disorders.
 Binomial response models provided odds ratios and p-values indicating differences between dietary groups.
-We used software package R-studio because it is open, transparent, and all its analyses are fully reproducible.
+We used software packages R-studio and SPSS, v26.
 Significance was interpreted when p < 0.05.

 Ethical approval and data availability